ClickCease

 Vicodin And Opioid Withdrawal Timeline

-Vicodin detox results in withdrawal symptoms that can begin only a few hours after the last dose.
+Vicodin medical detox results in withdrawal symptoms that can begin only a few hours after the last dose.

 The Vicodin withdrawal timeline follows.